ewrfcas/QANet_keras/README.md

 - [x] Replace the **BatchNormalization** with the **LayerNormalization** in `layer_norm.py`(the improvement of this change is unknow, look for results...)
 - [x] Add **slice operation** to QANet (double speed up, but now use train_on_batch instead of fit_generator)
 - [x] Add Cove (looking for results)
+- [x] Implement the EMA in keras-gpu.
 - [ ] Add Elmo in keras
 - [ ] Add data augmentation

-I find that EMA in keras is hard to implement with GPU, and the training speed is greatly affected by it in keras.
-Besides, it's hard to add the slice op in keras too, so the training speed is further slower(cost about twice as much time compared with the optimized tensorflow version...).
-Moreover, there is also 2% gap of keras compared with the tensorflow version(https://github.com/NLPLearn/QANet).
+~~I find that EMA in keras is hard to implement with GPU, and the training speed is greatly affected by it in keras.
+Besides, it's hard to add the slice op in keras too, so the training speed is further slower(cost about twice as much time compared with the optimized tensorflow version...).~~
+Now, the gpu-version EMA can work perporly in keras.

 ## Results
 Result on dev set of squad (no cove and elmo)